Workable options for wage earners with troubling debt in Ventura County

 Learn more about how Chapter 13 bankruptcy can help you

-At Raichelson Law, P.C., we are committed to helping our clients during the bankruptcy process and after, offering cost-effective and compassionate legal services and ensuring that you have the knowledge to preserve your newfound financial freedom.
+At the Law Office of Michael H. Raichelson, we are committed to helping our clients during the bankruptcy process and after, offering cost-effective and compassionate legal services and ensuring that you have the knowledge to preserve your newfound financial freedom.
 For more information about Chapter 13 bankruptcy, contact us by phone at 818-444-7770 or reach out to us online to schedule a free initial consultation.